sisrfeng/coc-wiki/F.A.Q.md

 ## Highlight of floating window doesn't looks right.

-Some colorscheme use highlight contrast background colors for `Pmenu` which is linked with `CocFloating` used for floating window highlight, you can overwrite `CocFloating` with a low contrast background color or use colorscheme that works fine by default, for example: https://github.com/morhetz/gruvbox
+Some colorscheme use high contrast background colors for `Pmenu` which is linked with `CocFloating` used for floating window highlight, you can overwrite `CocFloating` with a low contrast background color or use colorscheme that works fine by default, for example: https://github.com/morhetz/gruvbox

 ## How could I use omnifunc option to trigger completion of coc.nvim?